TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 The directory contains all the PDF's that we haved created.

-Now that we know that PDF's are being created and where they are stored, it is time to try to exploit a latex injection, a very typical vulnerability in PDF generators.
+Now that we know that PDF's are being created and where they are stored, it is time to try to exploit a Latex Injection, a very typical vulnerability in PDF generators like pdfTeX.

-To do this we are going to use the famous GitHub repository -> [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LaTeX%20Injection)
+## RCE:

+There are a lot of different payloads to exploit a Latex Injection, but the first that I try is to execute a command with a Payload founded in [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LaTeX%20Injection)

 <br />